CsabaDu/CsabaDu.DynamicTestData/README.md

 - Incomplete test coverage
 - Missing documentation sections (e.g., migration guide from v1.x.x)

-I�m deeply grateful for your interest and support in helping bring this framework closer to a stable production release.
+I’m deeply grateful for your interest and support in helping bring this framework closer to a stable production release.
 Your feedback and contributions are invaluable.

 ---